tayyab-balti/react-series/README.md

-# ⚛️ React Overview for Beginners
+# React Overview for Beginners

+## ⚛️ What is React?

+- React is a JavaScript library for building user interfaces, especially single-page applications (SPAs).
+- Created by Facebook, it helps you build reusable UI components efficiently.
+- It focuses on the View layer (the "V" in MVC).

 ## 🆚 Library vs Framework